 Florence was the birth place of the renaissance and the home to some of the world's greatest minds and artists.
 Amazing churches with works of art designed by some of the most renowned artists in the world to museums that have paintings and sculptures that the entire world knows like The David.
 Any trip to Florence is not complete without wine, cheese or seeing the tombs of some of the world's most well known minds.

-All roads led to Rome and this city is a great place to visit.
-From amazing Roman ruins to catholic churches that can shock and inspire any first time travellers to the veterans.
-This is a place were history and culture come to live in stunning ways.
-This is a city that can consume an entire vacation and anyone can find something to love.
+All roads lead to Rome and this city is a great place to visit.
+From amazing Roman ruins to Catholic churches that can shock and inspire any first time travellers to the veterans, this is a place where history and culture come alive in stunning ways.
+Rome is a city that can consume an entire vacation and where anyone can find something to love.

 Canals, romance and a former world power, Venice is completely amazing.
 Built on a series of islands and reclaimed land Venice grew into a naval super power that controlled the Mediterranean world for several centuries.
 Today it is known for romance, amazing seafood, churches and being a truly unique city in the world.
 No trip to Venice is complete without a stroll in Saint Marks Square.